vigenere23/unsplash/README.md

 # Unsplash Bash CLI

-Small Unsplash CLI for changing your desktop background on Ubuntu with Gnome.
+Small CLI for setting your desktop wallpaper with amazing pictures from Unsplash.

 ## Installation